 Incorporating shared content into your digital strategy can help you extend your reach, and it is an easy and effective way to post something daily.

 How to crowdsource to produce more content

 One other easy way to optimize your content is to crowdsource from your followers, your colleagues, and others in your industry.
 Ask questions and share responses.
-Within the context of B2B brand marketing, this process is often called “user-generated content” and, especially for B2C companies, it tends to include images of customers using the brand’s products.
+Within the context of B2B brand marketing, this process is often called “user-generated content,” and, especially for B2C companies, it tends to include images of customers using the brand’s products.

-You don’t have to create something new every day in order to grow your audience and impact your industry.
+You don’t have to create something new every day to grow your audience and impact your industry.
 Leverage your content and get creative.
-Reducing, reusing, repurposing, and recycling your content will help you interact with your audience on a daily basis, solidify your brand voice, and execute on your marketing strategy in a truly cohesive way.
+Reducing, reusing, repurposing, and recycling your content will help you interact with your audience on a daily basis, solidify your brand voice, and execute your marketing strategy in a truly cohesive way.